 IPfolio: Having used IPfolio in production now for six months, how would you describe the impact?

 The speed, flexibility, and security have been huge for us.
 In addition, the ability to get into the weeds on the data to rigorously measure team and company performance in protecting its IP have been key to a great story around the IPfolio rollout and adoption.
 The depth of insight that you can get is hard to match.
 The flexibility of IPfolio can be a little overwhelming, but for us it was a strength.

 IPfolio: Final questions, how would you describe IPfolio's value in three words to a professional colleague?

 Flexible, fast, and secure.

 Thanks to Arien to taking the time out from his workday at Intuit’s Mountain View, CA campus to provide some perspective on choosing an IP management system.
-If you’re interested in learning more from him, he will be one of the speakers at the IPforward 2018 conference in April.
+He also spoke at the IPforward 2018 conference in April 2018.